“Hi Jane, I'm not feeling well this morning.”

 You don't want to go to work this morning because you stayed out late last night drinking and now you have a hangover.
-But you don't want to tell your boss that that's the reason, so you write an email to her which starts with:
+But you don't want to tell your boss that that's the reason, so you write an email to her starting with this.

 Hi Jane, I'm not feeling well this morning.